How To Become A Cyber Security Analyst

 • information security (infoSec) analyst

-• security operations centre (SOC) analyst
+• security operations center (SOC) analyst

 • information security consultant